Thursday, May 1, 2025

 The amyloid precipitates from a solution of amyloid beta protein, which forms by a two-step proteolysis of amyloid precursor protein (APP), an integral membrane protein of neurons.

 The secretases implicated in Alzheimer’s etiology would serve to degrade the discharged APP molecules.
-Let us suppose that secretase alpha acts rapidly to clear action-potential-discharged APP that did not make a cross link, and secretase beta acts slowly to clear cross links.
-Secretase gamma would complete the cleavage in both cases.
+Secretase alpha would act rapidly to clear action-potential-discharged APP that did not make a cross link, and secretase beta would act slowly to clear cross links.
+Secretase gamma completes the cleavage in both cases.
 Secretase alpha would have a recognition site for discharged APPs and secretase beta would have an allosteric recognition site for cross links.
-Beta secretase action is known to release amyloid beta, the battery part of APP.
-I postulate that the stored energy in amyloid beta drives the polymerization process that leads to amyloid formation.
+Secretase beta action releases amyloid beta, the battery part of APP.
+The stored energy in amyloid beta would drive the polymerization process that leads to amyloid formation.
 This energy release would involve a conformational change, consistent with the finding that amyloid protein is misfolded.
 The conformational change could expose hydrophobic residues on the surface of the protein, an energy-requiring step that could lead directly to precipitation due to hydrophobic bonding among the amyloid beta molecules.

 By mischance, the soluble amyloid beta oligomers that form as intermediates along the amyloid-generating pathway are able to spoof APP cross links, thereby driving ectopic secretase beta activity and closing a feedback loop.
 This feedback leads to an out-of-control production of amyloid beta that produces Alzheimer’s disease.